rust-lang/docs.rs/crates/lib/docs_rs_build/README.md

 Callers that do not need an intermediate source step can continue using `release().run(...)`, which performs the fetch automatically.

+See [`examples/extract_sources.rs`](examples/extract_sources.rs) for a runnable example that extracts sources before entering build preparation.

 `running_inside_docker(true)` is only needed when the calling program itself is inside a container, for example a container action using the host Docker socket.
 Leave it at its default (`false`) when invoking the program directly on a host.